protortyp/melon/README.md

 ### Compute Nodes

 Then spin up a couple of `mworker` compute nodes.
-Currently the available resources are read from the environment but that will change in the future (MVP, remember?).
+Currently the available resources are read from the environment but that will change in the future.
 On Linux, we use `cgroups` to limit the available resources per job, based on the memory and cpu requirements that were requested.
+Resource limitations is thus not available on Mac/Windows.

-On Mac/Windows we just yolo.
-In order to use `cgroups` make sure to run the `mworker` command with sudo.
+Currently, cgroup delegation is not implemented.
+Therefore, in order to use the `cgroups` feature, make sure to run the `mworker` command as privileged user.
 Almost all cool features from slurm are of course not implemented.
 But the basics will get you going.
 You can override the api endpoint and it's own port.

 ```bash
 # on linux